SwordaxDev/CVAA/README.md

 <img alt="CVAA Logo" src="/docs/cvaa-logo.png" width="200">

 ## About
-CVAA (collegeboard Video Assignment Automator) is a free open source software developed by Swordax, the software is written using JavaScript and is open source on github.
+CVAA (Collegeboard Video Assignment Automator) is a free open source software developed by Swordax, the software is written using JavaScript and is open source on github.